Friday, April 17, 2026

 Elon, obviously, has many talents.
 Perhaps the most obvious of Elon's strategies is the "break it as early as possible then, just as quickly as possible, make corrections/fixes".
 Right behind is Elon's inspiring and then hiring highly talented and motivated personnel to carry out his plans.
 Ms Shotwell, SpaceX CEO, is perhaps the most famous of Elon's minions.
 However, there are likely thousands of Shotwells working for Elon's companies.

 A pelone: Looking for SpaceX equity?
-Look at BPTIX/BPTRX.
+It is NOT publicly traded and not listed on any stock exchange.
+Look at the mutual funds BPTIX/BPTRX.
 SpaceX is SUPPOSED to spin off StarLink in a year or two.
 I expect it to be a big stock market event.

 Wednesday, June 19, 2024